WWE News: Ryback Discussed A Past Incident With Paul Heyman And CM Punk

 He wanted to get over his way without “selling out,” as other WWE superstars have put it in the past.
 Punk and Cena were the biggest guys in the company full-time.
 Ryback wanted to get on their level, but with that came frustrations from Ryback’s end.

 That’s understandable, as creative stifling does exist.
 Heyman and Punk presumably didn’t give Ryback a fair shot during their WWE tenure together.
 As interesting as it is that Ryback said these things about Punk and Heyman, you have to wonder what their perspective is.
-That is especially true from Heyman’s point of view, who is one of the most-respected WWE talents in history.
+That is especially true from Heyman’s point of view, who is one of the most respected WWE talents in history.